zaosh/zaosh/README.md

 systems where:
 - LLMs are not just “chatting” — they are **acting**
 - autonomy is layered, not blind
-- Safe UAV systems around us fr.
+- Safe UAV systems around humans fr.

 ---